Subscribe to Updates

 internet and children

-More socialising
+More Socialising

 Speaking of statistics, 80% of the world’s teenagers aged between 12 and 17 years are on social media and use the internet on a regular basis.
 They can communicate with their peers, anytime, anywhere.
 They can now stay more connected to their family members, neighbors, friends, and even teachers.
 As per a study conducted by Michigan State University under psychologist Linda Jackson, concludes that usage of the Internet has increased the reading test scores of children and also made them more independent in the learning front.
 Linda Jackson further says “We had the same question for television decades ago, but I think it is more important than television because it’s interactive.
 It’s 24/7 and it’s ubiquitous in young people’s lives.”